openKolibri/halo-90/readme.md

 | BAT-HLD-001       | MY-2032-08       | No     |
 | STM8L151G4U6      | STM8L151G6U*     | Yes    |

+*To be updated when I can get stock or have to switch suppliers*

 ### Physical Assembly

 Th earwire is attached with jewelery pliers through the hole.
-The 1mm hole is made for up to 0.8mm wire over 20ga.
+The 1mm hole is made for up to `0.8 mm` wire over `20 ga`.
 Gold plated french hooks are used. these are commonly available as jewelry findings.

 ![IMG-frenchEarwire]